$p$-adic Hodge theory in rigid analytic families: -admissible loci

 \begin{thm} Let $A$ be an $E$-affinoid algebra and let $V$ be a free $A$-module of rank $d$ equipped with a continuous $A$-linear action of $\Gal_K$.
-Suppose that for every $E$-finite artin point $x:A\rightarrow B$ the representation $V_x$ is crystalline with Hodge-Tate weights in an interval $[a,b]$.
-Then $\D_{\cris}(V)$ is a locally free $A\otimes_{\Q_p}K_0$-module of rank $d$. \end{thm}
+Suppose that for every $E$-finite artinian point $x:A\rightarrow B$ the representation $V_x$ is crystalline with Hodge--Tate weights in an interval $[a,b]$.
+Then $\D_{\cris}(V)$ is a locally free $A\otimes_{\Q_p}K_0$-module of rank $d$, the formation of $\D_{\cris}(V)$ commutes with base change on $A$, and the natural homomorphism

-\begin{cor} Suppose $V$ is crystalline with Hodge-Tate weights in the interval $[a,b]$, and let $f:A\rightarrow A'$ be a homomorphism of $E$-affinoid algebras.
-Then $V\otimes_AA'$ is crystalline with Hodge-Tate weights in the interval $[a,b]$. \end{cor}